NRI Mutual Fund Taxation in India 2024 Explained

 NRIs can legally invest in Indian markets via mutual funds.
 This includes NRIs, Persons of Indian Origin (PIOs), and Overseas Citizens of India (OCIs).
 There are a few legal mandates like getting their Mutual Fund KYC done along with adhering to the rules of FEMA, SEBI, and RBI.
 Once your KYC is done, you can invest in domestic and international mutual fund schemes offered by Asset Management Companies (AMCs).

-Getting your Mutual Fund KYC is mandatory to open an account to invest in mutual funds in India irrespective of the investment amount.
+Getting your NRI Mutual Fund KYC is mandatory to open an account to invest in mutual funds in India irrespective of the investment amount.
 The Securities and Exchange Board of India (SEBI) has specified a set of regulations under the Prevention of Money Laundering Act (PMLA), 2002 which mandates that mutual fund houses and intermediaries perform their due diligence on investors before they are compliant to make investments.

 Also read: NRI Mutual Fund KYC in India: The Ultimate Guide 2024